dengwanqian/waterlevel/README.md

 the annotations in main.py show the deatails on how to finally guess the rule level grids.
 You can just run main.py to guess watel rule level of a image file defined in the improps_init.fileprefix.
-If you dont degnate, the code will hand all images in the .image/ directory.
+If you dont designate, the code will hand all images in the .image/ directory.